 Because WordPress is open source, you are also not tied to one hosting company.
 We maintain a list of WordPress hosting companies that we have tested with our plugins and that use the latest available technology to host your site.
 Find that list here: WordPress hosting recommendations.

-Read more: WordPress SEO »
+Read more: 10 reasons why you should use WordPress »